-The allocation of affordable rented accommodation is overseen by us.
+The allocation of affordable rented accommodation is overseen by the council.
 Advice about how to make an application for affordable rented housing in Peterborough is available from our Housing Needs team by calling customer services on 01733 864064 or email email@example.com.

-As the housing market is recovering from the recession, it is estimated that average house prices in Peterborough have increased from £159,818 in June 2011, to £172,248 in June 2014.
+It is estimated that the average house prices in Peterborough have increased from £175,862 in March 2016 to £211,226 in March 2019.
+(Average price based on sales only, Cambridge sub-region’s Housing Market Bulletin, Issue 41).
 This can have a knock on effect of more people being unable to access home ownership, therefore the continued supply of new affordable housing will meet the needs of some households priced out of the market.